 3. Self-Guided Art Tour: Experience Art Map

 This is for the art lover in you.
 Explore Chattanooga in a whole new way with the Experience Art Map!
-The map includes several pieces of public art, art galleries, murals that are near and around the downtown area that include local several of our local talented artists.
+The map includes several pieces of public art, art galleries, and murals that are near and around the downtown area and include several of our local talented artists.
 Within the detailed map not only will you find information about the artist, location, and an overall description, but the map is intended to assist any art lover with authentic cultural finds in Chattanooga.

 4. Hike to Snoopers Rock at Prentice Cooper

 With its many panoramic views and miles of trails, Prentice Cooper is the perfect place to do some winter hiking near Chattanooga.
 While many trails become icy in the colder months, the trails at Prentice Cooper generally stay dry and easy to navigate all year round.
 For a nice day hike, begin at the Cumberland Trail parking lot and wind your way down through Indian Rock House and along the bluff to Snooper’s Rock.
 The view of the river from this overlook is unparalleled in Chattanooga.
 The round trip will be about six miles—just the right length to get you rosy-cheeked and ready for a steamy cup of hot chocolate.

 5. Visit the Hunter Museum of American Art